denfun/OpenAI/README.md

 let configuration = OpenAI.Configuration(token: "", parsingOptions: .fillRequiredFieldIfKeyNotFound)
 ```

-#### Handle missing values in responses
-Some fields are required to be present (non-optional) by OpenAI, but other providers may return `null` for them.

-Use `.fillRequiredFieldIfValueNotFound` to handle missing values

-#### What if a provider returns additional fields?
+### What if a provider returns additional fields?
 Currently we handle such cases by simply adding additional fields to main model set.
 This is possible because optional fields wouldn't break or conflict with OpenAI's scheme.
-At the moment, such additional fields are added:
+At the moment, such additional fields are added.

 `ChatResult`